sam0x17/truthy/README.md

 as a fallback for any language features that are not explictly covered.

-An alias is provided so that you can also use `*.truthy?` if you think this makes more sense than `to_b` without the question mark.
+An alias is provided so that you can also use `*.truthy?` if you think this makes more sense than `to_b`.
 Both methods function in exactly the same way and are interchangable.

 ## Installation